Swing Trading

 Pros

 - Lower Time Commitment – Compared to day trading, swing trading demands a reduced time commitment.
 Because they primarily utilise technical analysis, swing traders are only required to watch their charts on daily or 4-hour timeframes.
 They do not need to watch their charts all day or monitor price action on smaller chart timeframes.
-Swing trading is, therefore, very accommodative even for traders who have daytime job commitments.
+Swing trading is, therefore, very accommodating even for traders who have daytime job commitments.

 - Larger Profits On Single Trades – Swing traders always look to capture a significant chunk of profits on medium-term trends in the market.
 This involves looking for trades that have attractive risk/reward propositions in the market.
 This often results in trades that generate huge profits compared to the risks involved while taking them.